DominiqueRhoden/DominiqueRhoden/README.md

-My name is Dominique Rhoden
+My name is Dominique Rhoden.
-I'm from Jamaica
+I'm from Jamaica.
-I like listening to music and watching football
+I like listening to music and watching football.

 <!---
 DominiqueRhoden/DominiqueRhoden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.